wilberth-cl/Pivot/README.md

 # Pivot Table Laravel
-Pruebas de Attach a varias Columnas en un Pivot Table
+Attach tests to several Columns in a Pivot Table